mortezakowkabi/jcb-persian-documentation/001-Hello-World-with-Joomla-Component-Builder.md

 [03:51](https://youtu.be/1KBBtQUxMTc?t=263)

-The **Admin View** connects fields to a database table and creates Joomla’s backend management screens.
+The **Admin View** connects fields to a database table and creates Joomla's backend management screens.

 ### Steps